GSA/digitalgov.gov/content/news/2024/10/2024-10-11-making-targeted-improvements-to-nps-gov-a-case-study-from-the-national-park-service.md

 ---
 source: ""
 date: 2024-10-11 00:00:00 -0500
 title: "Making targeted improvements to NPS.gov: A case study from the National Park Service"
 deck: Understand the value of combining GSA’s Digital Analytics Program and Touchpoints customer feedback data
 summary: NPS enhances user experience on NPS.gov by integrating Digital Analytics Program web analytics data and customer feedback from GSA Touchpoints.

+# See all authors at https://digital.gov/authors
+authors:
+  - marina-fox

 # See all topics at https://digital.gov/topics
 topics:
   - analytics
   - digital-service-delivery
   - usability
+  - customer-experience

 slug: making-targeted-improvements-to-nps-gov-a-case-study-from-the-national-park-service

+primary_image: ""

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 How can we best serve our customers?
 The only way to really know is to ask them.

 ## Browsing habits on NPS.gov changed over the past decade